Wh1t3Rabyt3/Wh1t3Rabyt3/README.md

 Welcome on Wh1t3Rabyt3's Github profil.

-The goal is to share knwoledges.
+The goal is to share knowledge.

 Wh1t3Rabyt3 is:
   - a System & Network Administator